 In September the PPD programme in the Sixth Form was rebranded as Life Choices, marking the start of a revamp of this essential area of our post 16 curriculum.
 The aim of Life Choices is to equip our students with the knowledge and understanding to make well informed decisions about their future, as well as providing them with a range of skills that they will need in order to face the challenges of independent living.

 The programme, which is delivered in a 45 minute session each week, by our team of dedicated Sixth Form tutors, includes interactive tutor group sessions, guest speakers, educational visits, and inter-form competitions.
-The subject matter covered includes topics as diverse as UCAS, cookery, road safety, financial planning, relaxation techniques, GAP year opportunities and travel planning.
+The subject matter covered includes topics as diverse as UCAS, healthy eating, road safety, financial planning, relaxation techniques, Stress Management, GAP year opportunities and travel planning.

-In 2016/7 we plan to include visits to apprenticeship and UCAS exhibitions, as well as developing new opportunities for extra –curricular activities and Sixth Form trips.
+In 2018/9 we plan to include visits to apprenticeship and UCAS exhibitions, as well as developing new opportunities for extra –curricular activities and Sixth Form trips.
 Our desire is to deliver a programme that is educational, fun and engaging.
-With this in mind there are a number of competitions such as the tug of war, team initiative exercises, and the £20 to Plenty Challenge.
+With this in mind there are a number of competitions such as team initiative exercises, and the £20 to Plenty Challenge.